 Federal government contractors trust our industrial security attorneys to regulate, investigate, and litigate national security and contracting issues.
-Led by former U.S. military infantry officers, the Armstrong Teasdale Industrial Security practice area is deeply experienced in personnel security clearance (PCL) law, facility clearance (FCL) regulation, government contracting, and internal contractor investigations.
+Led by former U.S. military infantry officers, the Armstrong Teasdale Industrial Security practice area is deeply experienced in facility clearance (FCL) regulation, government contracting, internal contractor investigations and personnel security clearance (PCL) law.

 Industrial Security Leadership